jaredponn/Probable-Octo-Journey/README.md

 # Announcements -- for Contributors:

 ## TODO List
-- Powerups (more damage) - just need to handle spawning now (alex 03/20/19)
-- Collectibles (HP refill, ammo refill, money) - just need to handle spawning now (alex 03/20/19)
-- Finite ammo - DONE (alex 03/20/19)
+-[] Powerups (more damage) - just need to handle spawning now (alex 03/20/19) -[] Collectibles (HP refill, ammo refill, money) - just need to handle spawning now (alex 03/20/19) -[x] Finite ammo - DONE (alex 03/20/19)
-- Buying ammo - just need to implement cooldown for key press (alex 03/22/19)
-- Aligning the aggro hit box properly - DONE (alex 03/20/19)
-- Actually using the aggro hit box - DONE (alex 03/22/19)
-- Make mobs slowly move towards player when in aggro range
-- Shrinking the PPhysicsHitBox of zombies and players - DONE (alex 03/22/19)
-- Polishing zombie spawn points (perhaps 5 or 6 spawn points around the map)
-- Wave style of zombie spawning (e.g. a wave comes every 10 seconds and more zombies spawn as the game goes on)
+-[] Buying ammo - just need to implement cooldown for key press (alex 03/22/19) -[x] Aligning the aggro hit box properly - DONE (alex 03/20/19) -[x] Actually using the aggro hit box - DONE (alex 03/22/19) -[] Make mobs slowly move towards player when in aggro range -[x] Shrinking the PPhysicsHitBox of zombies and players - DONE (alex 03/22/19) -[] Polishing zombie spawn points (perhaps 5 or 6 spawn points around the map) -[] Wave style of zombie spawning (e.g. a wave comes every 10 seconds and more zombies spawn as the game goes on)

 - Boss zombies (may need more graphics from Ramiro for this)